-All discussed D-MRV approaches would allow for integrated digital systems encompassing monitoring, quantification, verification, and issuance processes, hence enabling continuous certification and issuance.
-This would make earlier and continuous payment possible, shifting positive cash flows forward in time.
-This may increase attractiveness, particularly for projects with high up-front costs, where quick repayment is of essence.
+D-MRV approaches would allow for integrated digital systems encompassing monitoring, quantification, verification, and issuance processes, hence enabling continuous certification and issuance.
+This would enable earlier and more continuous payments, shifting positive cash flows forward in time.
+This may increase attractiveness, particularly for projects with high up-front costs, where quick repayment is of the essence.
 Continuous certification and issuance are also attractive for (retail) credit buyers who can monitor the performance of "their" projects on user-friendly dashboards.

-Pervasive use of digital technologies in MRV on all levels of the project cycle would provide verifiers, standards, and researchers with a wealth of data.
-Access to such open data in a common repository could be used to improve methodologies, verification, and certification, increase accuracy and credibility of emission reduction/removal quantification and help optimizing crediting activities.
+The consistent use of digital technologies in MRV on all levels of the project cycle would provide verifiers, standards, and researchers with a wealth of data.
+Access to such open data in a common repository could be used to improve methodologies, verification, and certification, increase the accuracy and credibility of emission reduction/removal quantification, and help to optimize crediting activities.
 It is only with maximum connectiveness and openness that the emerging D-MRV ecosystem will provide its full benefits and accessibility, notably including smaller market participants.

 The present study provides a snapshot of the current developments in D-MRV with a focus on specific example technologies in energy, forestry, and agriculture.
-Further research is needed to gain a more comprehensive picture including other project types and digital technologies in the voluntary carbon markets.
+Further research is needed to gain a more comprehensive picture, including other project types and digital technologies in the voluntary carbon markets.
 Also, the validity of some of the more complex applications (notably forestry and agriculture) will need comprehensive testing and validation to become viable tools.

-Major standards have started working groups on digital approaches.
-In addition, standards, certification bodies, project developers, industry associations, multilateral institutions and tech entrepreneurs engage in a flurry of activities to enable D-MRV and concrete implementations.
-While "let a thousand flowers bloom" may be a very fruitful approach, it will be crucial going forward to increasingly link and coordinate the digital initiatives to enable "cheaper, better, faster" D-MRV.

-For more CLI platform activities involving partners and stakeholders, and for more knowledge products on D-MRV including a parallel CLI White Paper specifically on Principles for Digital Verification for SustainCERT (Climate Ledger Initiative, 2022), visit the Climate Ledger Initiative website: https://climateledger.org/
+Major standards have established working groups on digital approaches.
+In addition, standards and certification bodies, project developers, industry associations, multilateral institutions, and tech entrepreneurs are involved in a flurry of activity to enable D-MRV and its concrete implementation.
+Although this proliferation of different projects may be a very fruitful approach, it will be crucial going forward to increasingly link and coordinate the digital initiatives to enable cheaper, better, and faster D-MRV.
+For more CLI platform activities involving partners and stakeholders, and for more knowledge products on D-MRV - including a parallel CLI White Paper specifically on Principles for Digital Verification for SustainCERT (Climate Ledger Initiative, 2022), visit the Climate Ledger Initiative website: https://climateledger.org/

-Glossary acronyms and abbreviations
+Glossary of acronyms and abbreviations